To Our Pony Express Council Scouting Community,

 Grand River Trails Pinewood Derby scheduled for April 4 has been postponed.
 The reschedule date will be announced as soon as possible.

-Relationships Committee scheduled for March 19 is canceled
+Relationships Committee scheduled for March 19 is cancelled

-10 Commandment Hike scheduled for March 28 is canceled
+10 Commandment Hike scheduled for March 28 is cancelled

 The in-person Tribal Council meeting scheduled for March 29 will be held online via Zoom video Conferencing at 2pm.
 Instructions will be sent to those attending the meeting.

-COPE Training scheduled for March 27-29 has been canceled.
+COPE Training scheduled for March 27-29 has been cancelled.

 Top Unit Popcorn Sellers/Heavy Hitters Dinner scheduled for April 1 has been postponed.
 The new tentative date is May 6 at 6:30 pm.

-Spring Blast Charity Shoot scheduled for May 2 will be postponed to September 19, 2020.
+Spring Blast Charity Shoot scheduled for May 2 will be rescheduled for September 19, 2020.

-Scout Day at the K scheduled for May 3 will be postponed to September 27.
+Scout Day at the K scheduled for May 3 will be rescheduled for September 27.